angle6460/Angelic-Bot/README.md

 ## Disclaimer

 This code was written when I was 15 years old, and it does not reflect my current coding practices.
 At the time, I was still learning the basics of programming, and the structure, naming conventions, and overall design of this bot are far from ideal.
-If you're interested in seeing my more recent work, feel free to check out my other projects!

 ## Requirements

 - Python 3.8+